Updated on September 25, 2023

 Multifocal, or progressive lenses, provide a smooth transition between distance and close vision.
 They allow you to switch between looking at objects near and far without changing eyewear.

-Progressive lenses are fully customized.
+Progressive lenses are also fully customizable.
 They allow you to see clearly at any distance without switching from one prescription to another.

 Summary

 Multifocals (progressive lenses) provide multiple focusing powers for people with refractive errors.
-These lenses provide excellent vision without switching eye wear.
-They are, in some cases, a great alternative to bifocals and trifocals.
+These lenses offer excellent vision without switching eyewear.
+In some cases, they’re a great alternative to bifocals and trifocals.

 Best Places to Buy Glasses